JYL1217/Music-Data-Analysis/README.md

 This repository contains code that processes Spotify song data, builds a machine learning model to predict song popularity, and evaluates the model's performance.

 The key tasks include:
+1. Data visualization
-1. Data cleaning and preprocessing
+2. Data cleaning and preprocessing
-2. Feature selection and encoding
+3. Feature selection and encoding
-3. Model training using `RandomForestRegressor`
+4. Model training using `RandomForestRegressor`
-4. Model evaluation using multiple metrics
+5. Model evaluation using multiple metrics
-5. Visualization of predictions

 ## Getting Started

 To get started with this project, ensure you have Python 3.x installed along with the following dependencies:

 `pip install pandas seaborn matplotlib scikit-learn`

-## Data Preprocessing
-The data is loaded from a CSV file, and several preprocessing steps are performed:

-1. Handling Missing Values:
-Columns with over 50% missing values are dropped.
-Rows with missing 'Spotify Popularity' values are also removed.
-2. Feature Encoding:
-Categorical features (like 'Artist') are encoded using LabelEncoder to make them suitable for machine learning models.
-3. Data Cleaning:
-Comma characters in object-type columns are removed.
-The remaining columns are converted to numeric values.

 ## Data Visualization
 To better understand the dataset before modeling, the following visualizations highlights dataset key patterns: